jizhang/jizhang.github.com/source/_posts/2018-10-03-flume-source-code-hdfs-sink.md

 }
 ```

-From Hadoop 0.21.0, the [`Syncable#sync`] method is divided into `hflush` and `hsync` methods.
+From Hadoop 0.21.0, the [`Syncable#sync`][7] method is divided into `hflush` and `hsync` methods.
 Former just flushes data out of client's buffer, while latter guarantees data is synced to disk device.
 In order to handle both old and new API, Flume will use Java reflection to determine whether `hflush` exists, or fall back to `sync`.
 The `flushOrSync` method will invoke the right method.

 ### File Rotation